School Committee - February 08, 2024

 I was able to sit in on that.

-And the explanation that we were given, there's a couple of things that I just want to get ahead of because I think my first concern as the chair of this committee was,
+And the explanation that we were given, there's a couple things that I just want to get ahead of because I think my first concern as the chair of this committee was where is the kindergarten money in the Chapter 70?
+So to be clear, we were assured by our MASC finance director earlier today that our foundation budget was actually raised $900,000 for the switching kindergarten.

-Things that impacted our enrollment number and changed in our formula to some degree
+Things that impacted our enrollment number and change in our formula to some degree.

 We did lose a little bit more than a handful, ironically, of English language learners.